 - MIP refunds will be applied to the UFMIP on the new FHA refinance loan

-- For FHA streamline refinances, MIP refunds are available after the 7-month waiting period required for these loans
+- For FHA Streamline Refinances, MIP refunds are available after the 7-month waiting period required for these loans

-See if you’re eligible for a FHA refinance loan.
+See if you're eligible for a FHA refinance loan (Dec 11th, 2024)

 Can I get the FHA MIP refund in cash?

-FHA MIP refunds are not eligible as cash refunds.
-The HUD underwriting guidelines states “If the borrower is refinancing his/her current FHA loan to another FHA loan within 3 years, a refund credit may be applied to reduce the amount of the UFMIP paid on the refinanced loan.”
+The HUD underwriting guidelines state: “If the borrower is refinancing his/her current FHA loan to another FHA loan within 3 years, a refund credit may be applied to reduce the amount of the UFMIP paid on the refinanced loan.”

 Who do I contact with questions regarding my MIP refund?